 Keep practicing: Write a paragraph about another adventure the character has using different narrative tenses.

 Focus on: Present subjunctive

 The subjunctive can be difficult for English speakers to wrap their heads around, especially because it has many different uses.
 One is to talk about hypothetical situations.
-In this writing prompt, write about a hypothetical perfect friend.
+So in this writing prompt, you’re going to write about a hypothetical perfect friend.

 What qualities would they have?
 What kinds of things would you do together?
 Use the phrase “Quiero un amigo que…” (I want a friend that…) because it’ll necessitate use of the subjunctive mood.

 Sample: Quiero un amigo que juegue al futbol conmigo.
 (I want a friend who plays soccer with me.)